-It is the only a mode of collection of CGST/SGST or IGST on Supplies of goods and services where the service receiver (may be wholly or partially) will be liable to pay CGST/SGST or IGST to Government.
+It is the only a mode of collection of CGST/SGST or IGST on Supplies of goods and services where the service receiver (may be wholly or partially) will be liable to pay CGST/SGST or IGST to the Government.

-Any taxable person opting for composition scheme will be required to pay tax on supplies taxable under RCM at regular rates and not the composition rate.
+Any taxable person opting for a composition scheme will be required to pay tax on supplies taxable under RCM at regular rates and not the composition rate.

 GSTR4 may be referred to as details required to be filled in the return.
 It is a very simple return containing consolidated details of outward supplies, details of import of services or other supplies attracting reverse charge and inward supplies which shall be auto-populated.

 A lot a like to the GSTR-2A, GSTR-4A is generated quarterly for composition scheme taxpayers.
 And it contains the details of the inward supplies as reported by suppliers in GSTR - 1.